There are many different ways to improve contact centre sales conversion rates. Here are five quick tips to boost sales performance immediately.

 “Create an incentive plan, because prizes and awards need to be staggered.
 While many contact centres will offer advisors a hefty bonus at the end of the year, that won’t provide motivation all year round.

 “So, spread out your ideas throughout the year to ensure you’re giving continuous bursts of motivation.
-Games and incentives work well when they built as a ‘fun habit’ to boost morale.”
+Games and incentives work well when they are built as a ‘fun habit’ to boost morale.”

 For examples of what makes up a great incentive in the contact centre, read our article: Staff Incentive Schemes That Work